The Phone Call

 The scammers establish a relationship with their victim, groom them over time, and manipulate them into believing in a, quote, exploitative reality.

-One police sergeant who led a task force investigating scams in Canada said that at one point, He wondered if the scammers he was investigating could somehow be working with psychologists because they seem so so good at getting people to believe their stories.
+One police sergeant who led a task force investigating scams in Canada said that at one point, he wondered if the scammers he was investigating could somehow be working with psychologists because they seemed so good at getting people to believe their stories.

 Once an officer stopped a money transfer that someone had made to scammers, but the scam victim didn't believe them when they tried to explain that the whole thing was fake.